 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

 When the tick season begins, tick repellents should be ready.
 But prevention is often not a particularly interesting subject.
 However, if you ever had a tick bite, you certainly would like to avoid that happening again.
 Wearing long pants and a shirt and permanently covering up in summer, doesn’t sound like fun.
-The best protection is provided products that contain DEET or Picaridin.
+The best protection provide products that contain DEET or Picaridin.
 But what if you worry about side effects?
 A natural alternative is the use of essential oils as a tick repellent.
 But what is the best essential oil to repel ticks?

-What are Essential Oils?
+What are essential Oils

 Essential oils are extracted from flowers, leaves, and bark from various plants.
 The oils are a mixture of many dozens or hundreds of active biochemical compounds that plants produce to protect themselves from bacteria fungi or insects.